-My husband and I are huge advocates of the sharing economy.
-In my opinion, it’s made travel a lot more affordable and accessible for families.
+My husband and I are huge advocates of sharing economy travel.
+In my opinion, the sharing economy has made travel a lot more affordable and accessible for families.

 What I love about TripAdvisor is that for the most part, you’ll get real opinions about what a particular hotel is like, rather than curated testimonials that you find on hotel websites.
 This has really made travel planning easier for me, as I will often turn to TripAdvisor to get ideas of hotels I would want to stay at in a particular destination.
 (Note, TripAdvisor has since become a lot more commercial, but they continue to rely on user-reviews, so I still consider it as part of the sharing economy).

-We’ve been using AirBnb since 2009, and have developed some great tips to using it over the years.
+We’ve been using AirBnb since 2009, and have developed some great tips for using it over the years.
 What we like about AirBnb is that it gives our family a chance to have a taste of what it feels like to live in another country.
-Since most of the AirBnb rentals that we book are private homes or apartments, we end up staying in mostly residential areas, which gives us a more local experience than we would have had staying at a hotel.
+Since most of the AirBnb rentals that we book are private homes or apartments, we end up staying in mostly residential areas.
+This gives us a more local experience than we would have had staying at a hotel.
 We’ve used Airbnb in the US, Canada, the Philippines, Indonesia, and India, and have had positive experiences in all those places.

 Another popular option for lodging for families is house sitting.
 This is particularly helpful for families doing long term travel.
 When we were in Sumatra last year, we met a family traveling from England to Australia who found house sitting gigs through sites like HouseCarers and Trusted Housesitters.
 Many of these sites have annual fees to use their services, but when you compare that to what you would have spend in booking accommodations, it’s actually a bargain.

 If you’re one of the few people who hasn’t yet heard of Uber (or its contemporary, Lyft), it’s a transportation service that lets you book a ride and pay for it all through the app.
-At the same time, if you have a car and some free time, you can sign up to become an Uber driver, essentially offering your car and services to travelers.
+At the same time, if you have a car and some free time, you can sign up to become an Uber driver.
+Essentially you’re offering your car and services to travelers.
 I love this idea of allowing regular people to utilize their assets in profitable ways.
-In the case of Uber, it really helped us a lot when we were traveling around Delhi and Mumbai last month, as rather than trying to hail a taxi, all we had to do was book a ride through the app and wait for it to come pick us up.
+In the case of Uber, it really helped us a lot when we were traveling around Delhi and Mumbai last month.
+Rather than trying to hail a taxi, all we had to do was book a ride through the app and wait for it to come pick us up.